What does a resume need to include?

 - If you only have a few lines on a second page, make cuts so all information fits on one.

-- Use a professional font (Times New Roman, Calibri, Helvetica, Garamond, etc.) in size 12
+- Use a professional font (Times New Roman, Calibri, Helvetica, Garamond, etc.) in size 12, and 1 pt spacing.

 - Forget the “Character Traits” section.
 It doesn’t tell the employer anything about you, so focus more on your experiences.